try0/mkdocs-toc-md/README.md

 ```

 ### toc_page_title: str
-h1 text in toc md.
+h1 text in the table of contents markdown file.

 ### toc_page_description: str
-Renders description after h1.
+The description will be rendered below the h1 tag in the table of contents.

 ### header_level: int
 Header level (depth) to render.
 h1→1, h2→2, ...

 ### pickup_description_meta: bool
-Renders description after h2 in toc md.
-If you use metadata (front matter), no need set this option.
+The plugin renders the description after the h2 header in the table of contents markdown file.
+If you use metadata (front matter), there is no need to set this option.
 ```html
 <mata name="description" content="pickup target value" />
 ```

 ### pickup_description_class: bool
-Renders description after h2 in toc md.
-If you use metadata (front matter), no need set this option.
+The plugin renders the description after the h2 header in the table of contents markdown file.
+If you use metadata (front matter), there is no need to set this option.

 ```md
 # mkdocs-toc-md